Perspective | Dustin Johnson and Rory McIlroy, headed in different directions, received a Masters lesson

 The Masters, more than any golf tournament, can be about momentum.
 When Johnson ran off three straight birdies Friday morning, he had it going one way — to 10 under par, two shots clear of the field, with no bogeys through his first 22 holes.
-When McIlroy flailed through a tee shot that headed straight for the water at the 16th, he had it going the other — reeling, bringing about real questions not about whether he’d contend, but whether he’d make the cut.
+When McIlroy flailed through a tee shot that headed straight for the water at the 16th, he had it going the other — reeling, bringing about real questions not about whether he would contend but whether he would make the cut.

 “That’s so bad!”
 McIlroy called after that shot.